-There are various types of funding that individuals & families in our Willow Tree Support Group have applied for:
+There are various types of grants that individuals & families can access:

-- Creating a new future– You might have created a lot of debt throughout your treatment & it’s holding you back from making a new start
+- Creating a new future £2500– You might have created a lot of debt throughout your treatment & it’s holding you back from making a new start

 Nicola & Ethan Davies – Additional Expenses